laurelherting/lmh-headspace/AWS/architecture.md

 * keep low: 30 secs to 5 mins (good range)

 ### DMS
-* spot instance:
+* Spot instance:
   * project requires 90 hours of computing time
   * no deadline
   * work can be stopped and restarted without adverse effect
   * cost effective
-* migrate an existing database to AWS
+* Migrate an existing database to AWS

 ### EC2-AMIs
 * Acts as template for root volume